dymmond/edgy/docs/fields/index.md

 ##### Parameters

 * `to` - A string [model](../models.md) name or a class object of that same model.
+* `through_tablename` - Custom tablename for `through`.
+E.g. when special characters are used in model names.
+It has two special options `edgy.OLD_M2M_NAMING` and `edgy.NEW_M2M_NAMING`.
+  It is **required** to either set an explicit name or one of the both options.
+  When migrating from pre 0.27.0 edgy versions you should pass either `edgy.OLD_M2M_NAMING` or the tablename or rename the table of the through model in an alembic migration.
+  Otherwise data loss is possible.
+The same is true if you use edgy and saffier on the same tables.
+You need in case `edgy.OLD_M2M_NAMING`.
+  For new projects and new ManyFields the `edgy.NEW_M2M_NAMING` option or a tablename is recommended as you don't have.
 * `target_registry` - Registry where the model callback is installed if `to` is a string.
 Defaults to the field owner registry.
 * `from_fields` - Provide the `related_fields` for the implicitly generated ForeignKey to the owner model.
 * `to_fields` - Provide the `related_fields` for the implicitly generated ForeignKey to the child model.